 Marilyn Monroe is many things to many people: An iconic movie star.
-A talented actress.
+An under-appreciated acting talent.
 A blonde bombshell.
 A cautionary tale.
 Now 60 years after her tragic death, she remains as enigmatic as ever.

-Now two new Netflix releases are shining a light on the star's life from different angles.
-The Mystery of Marilyn Monroe: The Unheard Tapes is a documentary that delves into her life and mysterious death, utilizing previously unheard audio interviews with individuals who knew her.
-And, later this year, Ana de Armas will star as Monroe in Andrew Dominik's long-awaited biopic Blonde, which promises to be a no holds barred — and likely controversial— look at the star's private and professional lives.
+Two Netflix releases will shine a light on Monroe's life from very different angles: The documentary The Mystery of Marilyn Monroe: The Unheard Tapes delves into her life and untimely death, utilizing previously unheard interviews with those who knew her best; later this year, Ana de Armas stars as Monroe in director Andrew Dominik's rated-NC-17 biopic, Blonde, which promises to be a no holds barred — and likely controversial— look at the star's private and professional lives.

 Even with a powerhouse cast of Bette Davis, Anne Baxter, and Celeste Holm, Monroe leaves an impression in her small early role in All About Eve.
 She appears as Miss Claudia Casswell, the up-and-coming arm candy of George Sanders' acerbic Addison DeWitt.
 Addison thinks he’s schooling her the entire time, but there are a few glimmers that Miss Casswell, and by extension Monroe, has more brains and talent than most would give her credit for.

-Another early role for Monroe, she plays a mistress to one of the men involved in a complicated crime in this John Huston noir.
-Referred to as a “sweet kid” by the much older man she’s seeing, Monroe livens up her side character with her undeniable charisma.
+Another early role for Monroe, in The Asphalt Jungle she plays a mistress to one of the men involved in a complicated crime in this John Huston noir.
+Referred to as a "sweet kid" by the much older man she's seeing, Monroe livens up her side character with her undeniable charisma.
 When it comes to Monroe, there’s no dulling her shine no matter the size of the part.

 Don't Bother To Knock features Monroe as the deeply disturbed Nell, a far cry from her more well-known bubbly persona.
 Monroe nails Nell's traumatized character, a woman with questionable impulses and grip on reality, who becomes dangerous the further her delusions go.
 Monroe's dramatic work is often underrated, and this tense thriller is worth watching to see some of her best dramatic work.